Do you know what a cannabis buyers’ persona is? This article will teach you all about the 9 types of buyers your business will come across.

 Here are all the groups:

 - Traditional lifestylers make for about 14% of all sales.
 Most of these individuals are young professionals or old millennials.
-A lot of them are single, and they can be very different in terms of personal preferences.
+Many of them are single, and they can be very different in terms of personal preferences.
 Most of them spend a lot of money on cannabis or otherwise, and they smoke almost every day.

 - Modern lifestylers account for 10% of sales.
 They are also young like traditional lifestylers, and they also have a decent income.
 They use the products for various reasons.